klequis/klequis.io/site/content/blog/whats-a-valid-mongodb-id/index.md

 ---
+description: It might not be what you think.
+modifiedDate:  ''
+previewImage: mongo-showit.md
+publishedDate: '2019-05-24'
 title: What's a Valid MongoDB ObjectID?
-date: '2019-05-24'
-description: It might not be what you think.
-ogimage: mongo-showit.md
 ---

 I spent some time reading questions and discussion of valid MongoDB ObjectIDs and there is considerable confusion with the [native drivers'](https://mongodb.github.io/node-mongodb-native/) [ObjectID.isValid() function](https://mongodb.github.io/node-mongodb-native/3.2/api/ObjectID.html#.isValid)